memerson12/WPI-Course-Stats/readme.md

 This is just a quick script I used to get some stats about the wpi professors.

-Main.py pulls current WPI course catalog and then pulls the course reports for all of those classes and sames it to a json file.
+Main.py pulls current WPI course catalog and then pulls the course reports for all of those classes and saves it to a json file.

 Statistics.py loads the json file and does some simple statistics with it which are saved in the results folder as CSVs.